Hauteclere/webdev_lesson_plans/day_1/content.md

 ```brew install node```

 ```sudo apt install nodejs```

+## History of JS:

+- Why does it exist?
+- NOT related to Java
+- ES6!!
+Big update in 2016.
+Lots of new features, lots of stuff now deprecated.

 ## Rule 1 - CONSTANT VIGILANCE
 Javascript requires us to be a bit more disciplined than other languages - it will allow us to write code the wrong way, and try to interpret it for us anyway.
 The best way to avoid mistakes is to stay vigilant, and not depend on the interpreter to rescue our bad code.